razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 This RFC will focus on what approach and strategies we shall take in our Design System.

-Modern web design gives us three options to use: Responsive, Adaptive, and Standalone Design, although standalone has fallen into disuse.

 # Basic Example

 ### Responsive Modal